 In the Premier League, for instance, the study of Ryan Boyko showed that the crowd has such an impact on the referee’s decisions that it can be measured at 0.1 goals for every 10,000 spectators, and it is more evident in a penalty situation.

-That’s not all, Thomas Dohmen in the Economic Inquiry also states that the capacity of an audience influenced the decisions of the referee and the crowd’s proximity to the field is related to the quality of refereeing.
+That’s not all, Thomas Dohmen in The Economic Inquiry also states that the capacity of an audience influenced the decisions of the referee and the crowd’s proximity to the field is related to the quality of refereeing.

 Also read=> What is a skill in soccer?